 HSR and PRP in Power Automation and Control Systems

 IEC 61850 adopts IEC 61439-3 clauses 4 and 5 to provide bump-less Ethernet redundancy in PACs.
 IEC 61439-3 Clause 5 is named High-availability Seamless Redundancy (HSR) and clause 4, Parallel Redundancy Protocol (PRP).

-HSR provides redundancy by sending packets in both directions through a ring network and discarding the duplicated one on HSR capable reception node.
+HSR provides redundancy by sending packets in both directions through a ring network topology and discarding the duplicated one on HSR capable reception node.
 In case of an interruption in the ring, the frame will always be received through the other port.

 - Network Communications in Power Substation using HSR and PRP -

 As can be depicted in this example, in order to maintain redundancy in the communications, the interconnection between PRP and HSR networks is performed using redundant gateways.
 Each HSR link is connected to each PRP LAN using two gateway devices.
 Thus, a potential ‘Single-Point-of-Failure’ is avoided.

 As it has shown in this scenario, the combination of industrial protocols is increasing in complexity and variety.
 The need for flexibility of these emerging Ethernet based protocols makes FPGA and reconfigurable devices in general, the best candidates to implement network devices able to combine multiple protocols.
 FPGAs, powered by the proper IP Core provide:

 - Hardware processing capabilities to achieve low switching latency times

 - Flexibility enough to adapt the design to specific customer requirements

 - Protocol updates supported by hardware and complex combinations (eg. HSR and IEEE 1588)